timescale/pgvectorscale/DEVELOPMENT.md

 # Setup your pgvectorscale developer environment

 You build pgvectorscale from source, then integrate the extension into each database in your PostgreSQL environment.

+This page shows you how to install and validate pgvector.

 ## pgvectorscale Prerequisites